catchamonkey/catchamonkey.github.com/_posts/2020-06-30-fixing-keyboard-type-macos.md

 I recently purchased a new keyboard to use in all scenarios, both across windows (gaming), and macOS, work (inc. programming).

-Everytthing was great for the weeks that followed getting it, fantastic keyboard, lovely to type on, nice click-clack sounds (<3 cherry mx blue).
+Everything was great for the weeks that followed getting it, fantastic keyboard, lovely to type on, nice click-clack sounds (<3 cherry mx blue).

 ![Corsair K95 RGB Platinum XT](/images/corsair-k95-rgb-platinum-xt.jpg)